iNavFlight/inav-configurator/README.md

 Various types of aircraft are supported by the tool and by INAV, e.g. quadcopters, hexacopters, octocopters and fixed-wing aircraft.

+## INAV Configurator start minimized, what should I do?

+You have to remove `C:\Users%Your_UserNname%\AppData\Local\inav-configurator` folder and all its content.

 ## Installation

 Depending on target operating system, _INAV Configurator_ is distributed as _standalone_ application or Chrome App.